nogibjj/Mobasserul_Haque_Week4_Matrix_Build/README.md

 # GitHub Actions Matrix Build for Multiple Python Versions and OS

 This project showcases how to use GitHub Actions to set up a matrix build for testing Python code across different Python versions and operating systems.
-The project includes a simple palindrome checker implementation with unit tests, and utilizes a `Makefile` for managing tasks like dependency installation, code formatting, linting, and testing.
+The project includes a simple `palindrome checker` implementation with `unit tests`, and utilizes a `Makefile` for managing tasks like dependency `installation`, code `formatting`, `linting`, and `testing`.

 ## Project Structure